WA Gov. Jay Inslee won’t seek reelection for fourth term

-Washington Gov. Jay Inslee will not run for a fourth term, setting up a wide-open 2024 gubernatorial race that will have ripple effects all down the ballot.
+Washington Gov. Jay Inslee announced Monday he will not run for reelection, setting up a wide-open 2024 gubernatorial race that will have ripple effects all down the ballot.

-Inslee, a Democrat elected in 2012, previously said he was unsure whether he’d seek an unprecedented fourth term as Washington governor.
+Inslee, a Democrat first elected governor in 2012, had for months kept people guessing on his intentions, saying he was unsure whether he’d seek an unprecedented fourth term as Washington governor.

-He finally announced his intent to step aside in a statement Monday morning.
+He finally ended the speculation with a statement Monday morning.

 “Serving the people as governor of Washington state has been my greatest honor.
 During a decade of dynamic change, we’ve made Washington a beacon for progress for the nation.
-I’m ready to pass the torch,” Inslee said in the emailed statement just before 9 a.m.
+I’m ready to pass the torch,” Inslee said in the emailed statement, sent out just before 9 a.m.

+Inslee, 72, is only the second person, along with Republican Dan Evans, to serve three terms as Washington governor.

+He served eight terms in Congress before winning election as Washington’s 23rd governor in 2012, defeating then-state Attorney General Rob McKenna.

+Inslee was reelected twice, most recently taking nearly 57% of the vote to defeat Republican rival Loren Culp in 2020.

-Inslee’s departure sets up a competitive race to succeed him after more than a decade of stifled ambitions for other politicians.
+Inslee’s departure sets up a competitive open-seat race to succeed him after years of stifled ambitions for other politicians.

 Two prominent Democrats — Attorney General Bob Ferguson and Commissioner of Public Lands Hilary Franz — are expected to quickly announce their candidacies for governor.
+Both were preparing to run in 2020, but stood down after Inslee announced a third-term run.

 That will in turn clear the way for contests for their seats, creating a domino effect of opportunities for new blood in an array of state offices.

-In his statement, Inslee claimed credit for action on climate change, gun laws, a higher minimum wage and protections for abortion rights and gender-affirming care.
+In his statement, Inslee touted accomplishments including action on climate change, gun laws, a higher minimum wage and protections for abortion rights and gender-affirming care.

 “Our last decade of Washington’s storied history is one of growth and innovation.
 I am proud to have played a role in our state’s leadership on so many fronts,” Inslee added.
 “We’ve passed the nation’s best climate policies, the most successful family leave benefits, the best college scholarship programs, a more fair legal justice system, and the most protective actions against gun violence.
 We’ve shown that diversity is a strength worth fighting for.
 This has been ten years of dynamic success,” Inslee said.